Tonkonozhenko/fv/README.md

 ## Usage

 Comparing versions became as easy as never.
-It takes `4` chars more than comparing strings.
+It takes only `4 chars` more than comparing strings.

 ```ruby